Ather23/jarvis/README.md

 A Rust-based AI agent library built with rig-core, featuring streaming responses, multi-turn conversations, shell command execution, and HTTP/WebSocket server for remote access via OpenRouter with Gemini models.

+> ⚡ *Human-seeded, AI-cultivated.
+The foundation was laid by flesh and blood; the architecture grew from artificial minds.*

 ## Features

 - **Streaming Responses**: Real-time token-by-token output